Where to find Good Vegan Food in Philly

 What to try: The special which includes a falafel pita, french fries, and a tehina shake

 Goldie, a trendy vegan Israeli restaurant, continually ranks as one of the top foodie spots in all of Philly.
 On any given day there can be a wait to get into this hot restaurant.
-The menu is pretty simple consisting of pitas, french fries, and the most delicious shakes.
+The menu is pretty simple consisting of pitas, French fries, and the most delicious shakes.
 They offer a fantastic combo for just 15 bucks – a real steal.
 This is a rather unusual fast food place as the menu is entirely vegan!
 It’s vegan food even a carnivore will love!
 What a treat to have in a great city like Philly.

 The falafel pita here is so tasty and satisfying – the best you will find anywhere in the city.
 However, everyone really comes here for the awesome shakes.
 Seriously, you will be back again for another before you leave.
 I’ve even found the imitation recipe online so I can make it at home!
 These naturally dairy-free shakes use a base of tahini, almond/soy milk, and dates/sugar.
 Optionally you can add Turkish Coffee or mint flavor.
-Tehnia shake are the perfect treat on a warm summer day.
+Tehnia shakes are the perfect treat on a warm summer day.

 3. Neighborhood Ramen